janephp/documentation/OpenAPI/extending.rst

 Jane OpenAPI try to be nice with this and each specific behavior of an API call has been seprated into different methods which are public or protected.

-As an exemple you may want to encode in base64 a specific query parameter of an Endpoint.
+As an example you may want to encode in base64 a specific query parameter of an Endpoint.
 First step is to create your own Endpoint extending the generated one::

     <?php